Wednesday 11 October 2023

 MANUAL is a mode that has to be selected, it is not the default mode.
 There is no stabilisation at all in this mode.
 Stick inputs are passed straight through to the servos, with whatever expo and rates are set up in INAV.
 It is used to check trim and CG balance, and for safety if something is wrong with other modes.
 Experienced pilots may prefer to fly in MANUAL mode.

 ANGLE is the fully self levelling stabilised mode.
 It is a mode by itself, but it is also active when any of the nav or GPS modes are used.
 In this simplified INAV setup it is also used to check board pitch trim.
-Model airplanes usually need a few degrees of nose-up angle of attack to maintain level flight.
+Most airfoils need a few degrees of "nose-up" or "angle of attack" to maintain level flight.
 This trim setting can be found in the PIDS page - Mechanics Tab - LEVEL TRIM (deg).
 I usually start with +4 degrees then check if the plane is rising or descending in ANGLE mode and adjust as required.

 Flying in ANGLE mode may feel odd to experienced pilots because you have to hold the sticks at the angle you want to fly at and it will self level when you centre the sticks.